FrancisVila/MFT_convert/content/en/docs/TransferCFT/c_intro_userinterfaces/web_copilot_ui/_index.md

 ****When using Central Governance****

 The REST API server automatically uses the SSL business certificate generated during the registration.
-This certificate is stored in the internal PKI base and is identified by the Transfer CFT instance ID (UCONF `cft.instance_id` parameter).
+This certificate is stored in the internal PKI base and is identified by the Transfer CFT instance ID (UCONF <span class="code">`cft.instance_id`</span> parameter).
 You must import the matching Certificate Authority to your web browser certificate store.

-****When you are not using Central Governance****
+****When you are not using {{< TransferCFT/PrimaryCGorUM  >}}****

 You must import the Certificate Authority that corresponds with the certificate that you defined previously (Step 3) to your web browser certificate store.